 Holding the plank pose is the perfect way to finish your existing workout routine and will really boost your fitness efforts with visible results, especially in terms of muscle definition.
 You could soon notice that your mental clarity and focus also improves.
 In addition to helping you to tone your abs and boost your focus, the plank can also help with the following things.

-Improve the Strength of Wrists and Hands
+Strength for Wrists and Hands

 In certain variations of the plank position your wrists will be bent back towards your forearms.
 Flexing in this way, whilst also applying pressure to the ground, helps to build strength in the tendons and muscles in this area.
 Having strong wrists and hands makes many common actions easier and helps to prevent your risk of injury.